BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 Paging is used for faster access to data.
 When a program needs a page, it is available in the main memory as the OS copies a certain number of pages from your storage device to main memory.
 Paging allows the physical address space of a process to be noncontiguous.

 Page Hit.
-When the CPU attempts to obtain a needed page from main memory and the page exists in main memory (RAM), it is referred to as a ==PAGE HIT==
+When the CPU attempts to obtain a needed page from main memory and the page exists in main memory (RAM), it is referred to as a <mark>PAGE HIT</mark>

 Overview.
 In an operating system, page replacement is referred to a scenario in which a page from the main memory should be replaced by a page from secondary memory.
 Page replacement occurs due to page faults